 La Habra Hills Drive through the golf course to Westridge’s north gate would be temporarily closed during construction so it can be improved and realigned around the new La Habra Community Center and parking lot.
 When reopened, access will continue to be limited to Westridge residents only.

 The owner of Westridge Golf Club has decided to sell the property.
-Both nationally and locally, golf courses are attracting fewer players while expenses are rising, particularly the cost of irrigation water.
+Both nationally and locally, golf courses are attracting fewer players while expenses are rising, particularly the cost of irrigation water and minimum wage labor.
 Nationally, fewer rounds of golf are being played, fewer people are playing golf, and more golf courses are closing.
-In the last decade, more than 7 million golfers left the game, and more than 600 golf courses closed.
-In Southern California alone, more than 75 golf courses have closed in the last decade.
+In the last decade, more than 7 million golfers left the game, and more than 1,399 golf courses closed between 2008 and 2016.
+In Southern California alone, at least 68 golf courses have closed in the last decade, and 3 new courses have opened.

 News coverage of the decline in golf’s popularity and the economic evaluation of Westridge Golf Club prepared for Lennar is available on the Resources tab.